Mr-Coxall/Coder-Servers-running-in-Docker-on-AWS/README.md

     - CODER_OAUTH2_GITHUB_CLIENT_ID: "xxxxxxxxxxxx"
     - CODER_OAUTH2_GITHUB_CLIENT_SECRET: "yyyyyyyyyyyyyyyyyyyyyyyyyyy"
 - now update your Coder Compose file stack, to add in the new information

+## Create DNS A Record
+- go to your domain hoster and add in an "A" record with the IP address and the URL you chose
+  - for example: ics4uv.ide.mths.ca
+  - NOW WAIT: remember it could take several hours for this new entry to propigate through the internet!

+## Create Proxy Host in Nginx
+- now go back to Nginx and create a Proxy Host to match this A record